mozilla/ActiveData/docs/ActiveData 190801.md

+every component should have a name show activedata as a series of components

 # ActiveData Capability Overview (August 2019)

 With the spectre of ActiveData's retirement; maybe replaced with Google's Big Query: We will summarize ActiveData in terms of problems it solves and the  capabilities it provides.
 This can serve as a checklist for a successor.